Faller Program

 2. How do I become a Faller?

-There are several steps in the process to receiving your Certificate of Qualification - Faller:
+There are several steps in the process to receiving your Faller Certification:

-- Must have completed the Level One – Basic Chainsaw course and received a Certificate of Completion – Basic Chainsaw; and
+- Must have completed the Level One – Basic Chainsaw course and received a Certificate – Basic Chainsaw; and

 - Completed a minimum of 25 days of verified field work as a Basic Chainsaw Operator (Bucker); and

-- Worked as a Faller Trainee under the direct supervision of a Faller Tutor or QST.
-Must have completed 15 weekly reports with the last five reports meeting all of the safety objectives; and
+- Worked as a Faller Trainee for 25-days minimum under the direct supervision of a CAGC Faller Tutor or CAGC QST.

 3. How do I know when a Faller course is offered?